vickydevo/PMKK-DEVOPS/Classes/week3/stages_branches.md

         git clone <url>
         ```

-        ### 2. List All Branches (Local and Remote)
+    - List All Branches (Local and Remote)

         ```bash
         git branch -a
         ```

-        ### 3. Switch to a Feature Branch

-        ```bash
-        git checkout feature/<branch-name>
-        # or create and switch to a new feature branch
-        git checkout -b feature/<branch-name>
-        ```

-        You can include these steps in your `README.md` to help team members quickly get started with cloning the repository and working on feature branches.